The Ultimate Guide to Nailing Your Logo Presentation for Clients

 After everyone is clear on the final design, you’ll need to assemble a proposal that includes the agreed-upon details.

-• Outline Deliverables: Include all the details regarding the final logo files (vector files, colour palettes, etc.) and any additional components you discussed (like business cards or website headers).
+• Outline Deliverables: Include all details on the final logo files (vector files, colour palettes, etc.) and any additional components you discussed (e.g., business cards or website headers).

-• Payment Terms and Timeline: Lay out the payment structure—one lump sum or payment based on milestones.
+• Payment Terms and Timeline: Lay out the payment structure—either a lump sum or payments based on milestones.
 Be transparent about when they can expect to receive everything.

 • Agreement Details: Include any revisions, ownership, and terms for usage rights.
 This protects both you and the client.